reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 ## The lifecycle of an Effect {/*the-lifecycle-of-an-effect*/}

-Every React component goes through the same lifecycle:
+Every React Component goes through the same lifecycle:

-- A component _mounts_ when it's added to the screen.
+- A Component _mounts_ when it's added to the screen.
-- A component _updates_ when it receives new props or state, usually in response to an interaction.
+- A Component _updates_ when it receives new props or state, usually in response to an interaction.
-- A component _unmounts_ when it's removed from the screen.
+- A Component _unmounts_ when it's removed from the screen.

 **It's a good way to think about components, but _not_ about Effects.** Instead, try to think about each Effect independently from your component's lifecycle.
 An Effect describes how to [synchronize an external system](/learn/synchronizing-with-effects) to the current props and state.
 As your code changes, synchronization will need to happen more or less often.

-To illustrate this point, consider this Effect connecting your component to a chat server:
+To illustrate this point, consider this Effect connecting your Component to a chat server:

 ```js
 const serverUrl = 'https://localhost:1234';